 Following \cite{Emsellem2022}, we also use the SDSS mosaic to fix the absolute flux calibration of the MUSE data.
 In particular, after fixing the absolute astrometry of each exposure we calculate a linear regression between the SDSS and MUSE reconstructed $r$-band flux in bins of $15\times15$ spaxels ($3 \times 3$ arcsec$^2$).
 The slope of this relation is interpreted as a multiplicative correction to the absolute flux calibration of the MUSE data, and the intercept as a residual background term due to imperfect sky subtraction.
 Finally, the astrometric offsets in RA and DEC and the multiplicative flux calibration term are recorded in a table used by the MUSE reduction pipeline.
 Any applied rotation or background term are also recorded and applied as part of the next step of the {\tt pymusepipe} processing.
-To define the pixel grid of the final mosaic, {\tt pymusepipe} then constructs a master world coordinate frame.
-While the mosaic would normally be North aligned, we rotate the target pixel grid to reduce the size of the final datacube by eliminating the large empty areas in the corners of the grid.
-The final product of the data reduction is therefore a fully reduced mosaic containing all the MUSE exposures.
+The final product of the data reduction is a fully reduced mosaic containing all the MUSE exposures.

-\subsubsection{Spectral fitting and emission lines mapping}
+\subsection{Spectral fitting and emission lines mapping}

-We derived emission line maps from the final datacubes using the Data Analysis pipeline\footnote{\url{https://gitlab.com/francbelf/ifu-pipeline/}} developed for the PHANGS project.
+We derived emission-line maps from the final datacubes using the data analysis pipeline\footnote{\url{https://gitlab.com/francbelf/ifu-pipeline/}} developed for the PHANGS project.
 For this work we performed two subsequent spectral fitting steps.
 The first was performed on a Voronoi binned \citep{Cappellari2003} version of the data with a target signal-to-noise ratio of 35 in the continuum region around 5400~\AA\ free of emission lines.
-This procedure led to convex bins with a median circularized radius of $\sim$ 0.8$''$.
+This procedure led to convex bins with a median circularised radius of $\sim$ 0.8$''$.
 The stellar continuum is then fitted with a set of eMILES simple stellar population models \citep{Vazdekis2016}, while masking the emission lines.
-The fit is performed with the penalized pixel fitting (pPXF) python routine described in \cite{Cappellari2004} and \cite{Cappellari2017}.
+The fit is performed with the penalised pixel fitting (pPXF) python routine described in \cite{Cappellari2004} and \cite{Cappellari2017}.